 Items can be picked up at the circulation desk.
 They should also be returned at the circulation desk or can be set in the overnight book drop.
 Articles will be delivered directly to your Interlibrary account.
 To retrieve articles, sign in and on the main page look for the box titled Articles Currently Available to View.

 On your Interlibrary Loan account page, click on 'Checked Out Items' under 'Renew'.
 Click on the transaction number of the item you'd like to renew, then click the 'Click to Request Renewal' link above the transaction information.
 You will receive a follow-up email notifying you of the result of your request.

 Who do I contact if I have problems or questions about Interlibrary Loan?

 Contact Sara Huyser @ 707-7311 or e-mail ILL@nwciowa.edu

 What kinds of material can Interlibrary Loan get for me?

-Various types of circulating materials are available through ILL including books, book chapters, journal articles, AV materials and government documents.
+Various types of circulating materials are available through Interlibrary Loan including books, book chapters, journal articles, AV materials, and government documents.
 The lending library will determine what items they will loan.
 Libraries have different policies as what materials they will lend.